-You have been diagnosed with hypotension.
+You have been diagnosed with low blood pressure (hypotension).
 When you have hypotension, your blood pressure is lower than normal.
 Low blood pressure can make you feel dizzy or faint.
 This condition is sometimes a side effect of taking certain medicines, including medicines for high blood pressure (hypertension).
 It can also result from medical conditions such as dehydration.
+Hypotension has many possible causes.
+Sometimes the cause is unknown, and you will need follow-up visits and tests.

 These steps can help manage your condition: